Krystyna Kacpura

-Krystyna Anna Kacpura is the Executive Director of the Federation for Women and Family Planning, a member of the Sexual Rights Initiative, European Society for Contraception and Reproductive Rights, and the Programme Council of the Congress of Polish Women.
+Krystyna Anna Kacpura is a Polish women's rights leader and the Executive Director of the Federation for Women and Family Planning, a member of the Sexual Rights Initiative, European Society for Contraception and Reproductive Rights, and the Programme Council of the Congress of Polish Women.

 Biography

 Kacpura is a graduate from University of Warsaw, Poland and holds a post graduate from the Polish Institute of International Affairs.
 She advocates for the defence of sexual and reproductive rights in Poland.
 She worked in the Polish Ministry of Foreign Affairs for a number of years.
 She is the director of the Federation for Women and Family Planning.
 She is also Executive Director of ASTRA (Central and Eastern European Women’s Network for Sexual and Reproductive Health and Rights).
 The ASTRA network was established in 1999 and has 28 members organisations from 17 countries.

 She has been active in the field of reproductive health and rights for over 20 years.
 Kacupura has authored many publications on sexual and reproductive health and rights in Central and Eastern Europe.
 As part of ASTRA, she has co-authored a report on 'Sexual and reproductive health rights and the implication of conscientious objection', at the request of the FEMM Committee.